MikeNats/Deck-Of-Cards/README.md

 ## Deck of Cards

-This is an Full Stack Responsive JavaScript application that emulates simple operations with a deck of card game
+This is a Full Stack Responsive JavaScript Application that emulates simple operations with a deck of card game

+The Front end repo can be found here: https://github.com/MikeNats/Deck-Of-Cards-Front-End.git

 - Technologies:
 -- Front End: HTML5, CSS, SASS, Foundation 5, Angular(1.5).